2015–16 North American winter: Mid-April storm complex

 On April 13, an area of disturbed weather associated with the jet stream moved ashore on the West Coast.
 Moving slowly it dived into the High Plains and Rocky Mountains during the course of the day on April 14.
 The upper-level low associated began to stall in the area and became cut off from the jet stream, while simultaneously producing a major snowstorm in the Rocky Mountains (with up to as much as 4 ft of snowfall reported) and areas around the Denver metropolitan area and soaked the Central Plains and areas to the south with heavy rain (up to 20 in of rainfall was reported early on April 18), flooding, severe thunderstorms, and possibly tornadoes.
 Multiple rescue efforts had to be made in southeastern Texas early on April 18, due to the extremely heavy rainfall and flooding.
 The upper low gradually moved out of the region by April 19, alas at a very slow rate.

 Records

-This is a list of records broken in North America during the 2015–16 winter.